RAF Weston Zoyland

+Royal Air Force Westonzoyland, or more simply RAF Westonzoyland, is located approximately 4 mi east-southeast of Bridgwater, Somerset, UK.

 It was opened in 1925 with summer camps lasting from May until September each year.
 It was later used by the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as an army co-operation airfield but several squadrons were based there with a variety of aircraft, including Spitfires, Hurricanes and Mosquitos.
 Gloster Meteor jets were stationed there for a short time before moving to RAF Culmhead in Somerset.
 After being stood down in 1947 it was recommissioned in 1952 as a Meteor jet training station to support the demands of the Korean War.
 It was home to No. 209 Advanced Flying School RAF whose pupils included future Air Chief Marshals Lord Craig and Sir Patrick Hine.

 Today the remains of the airfield are a mixture of farmland and a base for Civil Air Patrol activities.

 History

 Westonzoyland airfield originated in the mid-1920s as a landing ground.
 It was used in 1926 by aircraft towing gunnery targets for the anti-aircraft training range off Watchet in the Bristol Channel.
 At first, it was no more than an extended cow pasture, subject only to seasonal use until the Second World War loomed, when the site was occupied on a permanent basis.
 During the pre-war years, buildings were erected piecemeal as required and the landing ground area gradually enlarged but, with the fall of France, Westonzoyland was no longer a backwater airfield.

 To obtain the necessary amount of land for siting runways of sufficient length, the A372 to Othery was closed and diverted south on a former minor road.

 In 1942, the Air Ministry decided to upgrade the airfield to bomber standard and, early in 1943, work began on laying concrete runways and a perimeter track to the Class A airfield standard, the main feature of which was a set of three concrete runways, at 60 degrees to each other in a triangular pattern.

 The main runway was 5,775 ft long with headings 11/29, and the other two were 3,564 ft long at 05/23 and 4,101 ft long at 16/34.
 There were two 150 ft diameter hardstandings and 33 dispersal loops connected to the perimeter track which was the standard 50 feet width.

+No. 13 Armament Practice Camp was here between 18 October and 20 November 1943.